isaacvock/TL-Snakemake/docs/fastq.md

 * `spikename`: If spike-ins are present, this should be a string that is common to all gene_ids for spike-in transcripts in annotation gtf.
 For example, in Ensembl annotations for Drosophila melanogaster, all gene_ids start with "FBgn".
 Therefore, if you have Drosophila spike-ins, `spikename` should be "FBgn".
 * `normalize`: If True, then scale factor calculated with edgeR is used to normalize sequencing tracks.
 * `WSL`: whether you are running this on the Windows subsystem for linux (0 = yes; 1= no)

+Configurable parameters that uniquely impact the fastq processing are:

 Edit the values in the config file as necessary and move on to the last step.